What is NDI?

 A gigabit networking infrastructure is recommended for use with NDI.
 For more resource-intensive production workflows, five or 10-gigabit networks may be required.
 For the best possible performance, NDI should be used on a dedicated network.

 A single stream of video in High Definition can use between 100-200Mbps of bandwidth.
-NDI HX got introduced to lower the amount of bandwidth needed.
+NDI HX was introduced to lower the amount of bandwidth needed.
 NDI HX utilizes the common compression method H.264 which drastically lowers the bandwidth required, however, introduces significantly more latency.

 Setting up NDI Inputs and Outputs with Aximmetry